Customer Service

 St. Louis, MO 63197-9000

-Payments sent to any other location other than those listed here, including Retired and Annuitant Pay offices at DFAS Cleveland, will not be received.
-Any delinquent amounts carried over into a new billing month will accrue with an interest fee.
+Payments sent to any location other than the PO Box listed above, including Retired and Annuitant Pay offices at DFAS Cleveland, may be delayed or not received.
+Any delinquent amounts carried over into a new billing month will accrue interest.